minad/paripari/README.md

 If the Acceptor fails, the Reporter returns a report about the parsing errors.
 This allows for fast parsing in the good case without compromising on the quality of the error messages.

 Like Attoparsec, the parser combinators backtrack by default.
-To avoid bad error messages the `commit :: ChunkParser k p => p a -> p a` parser combinator is provided, which raises the priority of the errors within the given branch.
-Performance issues can be analyzed by debugging with the tracing parser, which prints messages when backtracking occurs.
+To avoid bad error messages the `<!>` parser combinator is provided, which does not backtrack.

 PariPari operates on strict `ByteString` and `Text`.
 As a consequence, PariPari is only a good fit for data which is available at once (no streaming).